Qboi123/Qplay-Bubbles-Alpha/README.md

 #Qplay Bubbles - Alpha
 Qplay Bubbles (also known as [Bubble Blaster](https://stackoverflow.com/questions/38897822/trouble-with-bubble-blaster-python-code)), the advanced way.

-## Download and running from source
+## Download and running
 > Note: You need Anaconda to run it.
 Because the standard Python have issues with Pillow.
 > For Unix users: you need a desktop to run the game, CLI is incompatible.
 > For Mac users: It's possible that the game is not working on 64-bit mode.
 > For Windows users: There is probably no problem with running it. (only errors I make by myself)

 Method 1: (Using an IDE)